Minecraft on Debian and Ubuntu

 1 -A INPUT -p tcp --dport 25565 -j ACCEPT

-Exit your SSH session and log back in to your Linode as the
+Exit your current SSH session and log back in to your Linode as the

 Download the latest version of the Minecraft Multiplayer Server from Minecraft.net.
-The current version as of this publication is 1.8.8.
-Refer to the linked page to download the latest version:
+Replace the URL in this example to match the current version:

 Create a script to run the Minecraft server: